bbauska/UofM-Intro-CSS3/README.md

 <h3 id="quizzes">Quizzes</h3>

 The first three modules will each have a graded quiz.
-These quizzes are intended to reinforce your confidence in the material, not \"trick\" you.
+These quizzes are intended to reinforce your confidence in the material, not &quot;trick&quot;
+you.
 As often as possible each question will be linked to a specific lecture or reading.
 You can take the quizzes as many times as you like, but there is a limit on how many times you can take each quiz in a